Felipalds/greedy-knapsack-problem/README.md

 Implemented using a greedy approach.
 Items are sorted by value-to-weight ratio, achieving a time complexity of O(n log n) for sorting and O(n) for item selection.
 This approach provides an efficient and optimal solution for fractional item selection scenarios.
 Performance Analysis
-The project includes benchmarks to analyze the time complexity and performance of each algorithm on various input sizes and capacities.
-The benchmarks illustrate the difference between dynamic programming and greedy approaches, highlighting when each is most efficient.
+The project includes benchmarks to analyze the time complexity and performance of each algorithm on various input sizes and capacities

 ## Getting Started
 Clone the repository and compile the provided C++ files to experiment with each knapsack solution.
 Sample inputs and benchmark scripts are provided to facilitate testing and evaluation.